astreum/whitepaper/README.md

 - Leaf: True/False
 - Data: a blob of binary data of size < 32KB
-- Size: the cumulative size of the object
+- Size: the cumulative number of leaves

 Puslar Network Upgrade: